-In 2015, the Russian economy continued to be negatively impacted by a significant drop in crude oil prices and a significant devaluation of the Russian Rouble, as well as sanctions imposed on Russia by several countries in 2014.
-The Rouble interest rates remained high after the Central Bank of Russia raised its key rate in December 2014, with subsequent gradual decrease in 2015.
-Russia's credit rating was downgraded by Fitch Ratings in 2015 to BBB-, whilst Standard & Poor's and Moody's Investors Service cut it to BB+ and Ba1 accordingly, putting it below investment grade for the first time in a decade.
-Fitch Ratings still have Russia as investment grade.
-The combination of the above resulted in reduced access to capital, a higher cost of capital, increased inflation and uncertainty regarding economic growth, which could negatively affect the Group's future financial position, results of operations and business prospects.
+The Russian economy has been negatively impacted by a decline in oil prices and sanctions imposed on Russia by a number of countries.
+The Rouble interest rates remained high.
+The combination of the above resulted in reduced access to capital, a higher cost of capital and uncertainty regarding economic growth, which could negatively affect the Group's future financial position, results of operations and business prospects.
 Management believes it is taking appropriate measures to support the sustainability of the Group's business in the current circumstances.

-Notes to the Consolidated Financial Statements for the Year Ended December 31, 2015 (Continued) (in millions of Russian rubles, unless otherwise indicated)
+Notes to the Consolidated Financial Statements for the Year Ended December 31, 2016 (Continued)

-29. Commitments and Contingencies (continued)
+25. Commitments and Contingencies (continued)

-Taxation - Some provisions of the Russian tax, currency and customs legislation as at present in force are defined not clearly enough, which frequently leads to different interpretations (that can be applied to the past legal matters), selective and inconsistent application and also in some cases to changes that are hard to predict.

-The Group's Management interpretation of such legislation as applied to its operations and activity may be challenged by the relevant regional and federal authorities.
-The tax authorities may be taking a more assertive position in their interpretation of the legislation and assessments, and it is possible that transactions and activities that have not been challenged in the past may be challenged.
-As a result, significant additional taxes, penalties and interest may be assessed.
+Taxation - Major part of the Group's business activity is carried out in the Russian Federation.
+Russian tax, currency and customs legislation as currently in effect is vaguely drafted and is subject to varying interpretations, selective and inconsistent application and changes, which can occur frequently, at short notice and may apply retrospectively.
+Management's interpretation of such legislation as applied to the transactions and activity of the Group may be challenged by the relevant regional and federal authorities.
+Recent events within the Russian Federation suggest that the tax authorities may be taking a more assertive position in their interpretation and application of this legislation and assessments.
+It is therefore possible that transactions and activities of the Group that have not been challenged in the past may be challenged at any time in the future.
+As a result, significant additional taxes, penalties and interest may be assessed by the relevant authorities.
+Fiscal periods remain open and subject to review by the tax authorities for a period of three calendar years immediately preceding the year in which the decision to conduct a tax review is taken.
+Under certain circumstances tax reviews may cover longer periods.

-The Group's Management believes its interpretation of the relevant legislation is appropriate and that the tax positions of the Group will be confirmed.
+As at 31 December 2016 management believes that its interpretation of the relevant legislation is appropriate and that the Group's tax, currency and customs positions will be sustained.